Common Searches: tours, visa, pizza, wildlife

 7. Avoid Western Food

-You can buy ten Thai meals for the cost of one pizza in Thailand.
+You can buy 5 Thai meals for the cost of one pizza in Thailand.
 Nearly all foreign food is imported at great expense, and it rarely tastes the same as back home anyway.
 If you can’t avoid pizza, go to Bistro Monaco’s in town or Caesar’s in Ao Nang for very reasonably priced pizzas.
+The average price of a simple meal with a meat dish over rice is about 60 Thai baht in Krabi in 2024.
+70-80 baht if you choose shrimp as your main protein.
+At the beaches, prices will be more like 150 on average.
+That’s less than $5 USD, so not horrible either.

 8. Eat Like the Locals

-Thais love food, and you will always be close to a night or day market selling curry and rice, or a small restaurant making Thai food to order.
+Thais love good, clean, safe food, and you will always be close to a night or day market selling curry and rice, or a small restaurant making Thai food to order.
 Roadside stalls are everywhere, especially at night, and it’s all very cheap.

 9. Don’t Leave Tips